Seunaj/seunaj.github.io/_pages/about.md

   - /about.html
 ---

-Oluwaseun Ajayi is a Ph.D candidate in the Department of Electrical and Computer Engineering at [Illinois Institute of Technology](https://www.iit.edu/) since Spring 2021.
+Oluwaseun T. Ajayi is a Ph.D candidate in the Department of Electrical and Computer Engineering at [Illinois Institute of Technology](https://www.iit.edu/) since Spring 2021.
 His research focuses on machine learning in wireless networks, information freshness optimization, and big data analytics.
 He is advised by [Prof. Yu Cheng](http://www.ece.iit.edu/~yucheng/) and works in the **FU**ture **N**etworking lab.
 In [FunLab](http://www.ece.iit.edu/~funlab/), research is **fun!**

 Latest News
 =======